Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Introduction

-In this work, we study the ability of an early-fault-tolerant quantum computer to trade between executing a few large circuits at lower error rates (requiring more physical qubits per logical qubit to execute at a lower error rate), versus dividing these into many smaller circuits (that can be executed at lower code distance).
-This combines two lines of research which have been explored separately in previous works: the optimization of algorithms for early fault-tolerance, and the improvements available from adding quantum error mitigation to quantum error correction.
-We first demonstrate how the sin-state QPE algorithm of Ref.~\cite{van2007optimal} (used in \cite{babbush2018encoding,lee2021Even}) can be subdivided in the same way as single-ancilla methods whilst retaining a guarantee of convergence to a single eigenvalue in the presence of global depolarizing noise.
-We compare this estimator to the noise-optimized RPE estimator of Ref.~\cite{belliardo2020achieving}, and find two regions of performance; the sin-state QPE algorithm improves over RPE by up to a factor $3\times$ when the noise is is low compared to the target error, but the RPE algorithm outperforms by around $33\%$ as the noise rates become higher.
-Next, we go beyond global depolarizing noise, and consider mitigating biases from arbitrary noise channels.
-We develop a regularised explicitly-unbiased maximum-likelihood estimator for sin-state QPE with guaranteed convergence in the presence of an arbitrary noise channel.
-This extends error mitigation techniques beyond expectation values, and we estimate fidelity overheads of between $F^{-4}$ and $F^{-1}$ given sufficient prior knowledge of the phase (the latter enabled by an additional filtering routine).
-Finally, we provide concrete and comprehensive estimates of the the physical qubit count and wall-clock time for measuring eigenenergies of the two dimensional Hubbard model \cite{babbush2018encoding}, and for various molecular Hamiltonians compressed with tensor hypercontraction \cite{lee2021Even}.
-These estimations are made assuming surface-code computing \cite{fowlerLow2019} with CCZ factories \cite{gidneyEfficient2019}, using the previously discussed methods to reduce qubit counts, albeit at the expense of increasing the total space-time computational volume.
-We find that the available gains are limited by the lack of low-distance magic state distillation factories and the error mitigation overhead; a $2\times$ reduction in qubit count comes with an increase in spacetime volume of $2-100\times$.
+In this work, we develop a framework that jointly optimizes quantum error correction, mitigation, and algorithm design for early fault-tolerant quantum computation.
+Specifically, we study the trade-off between running fewer, larger circuits at lower error rates (requiring more physical qubits per logical qubit) versus subdividing computations into many smaller circuits that can be executed at reduced code distances.
+Our work bridges two research directions that have so far been explored independently: the optimization of algorithms for early fault-tolerance and the integration of quantum error mitigation within fault-tolerant protocols.
+Within this framework, we propose a new noise-robust QPE algorithm, based on subdividing the QFT-based QPE circuit of Ref.~\cite{vandamOptimal2007} used in state-of-the-art fault-tolerant benchmarks \cite{babbushEncoding2018,leeEven2021}.
+In the presence of global depolarizing noise, we prove that the algorithm converges to any target precision and quantify its cost as a function of noise strength.
+We compare our method to the noise-optimized robust phase estimation (RPE) scheme of Ref.~\cite{belliardoAchieving2020}, finding that our approach requires between 30\% and 130\% of the resources needed for RPE, depending on the target precision and noise strength.
+Then, in order to mitigate biases from more general noise models, we develop a regularised explicitly-unbiased maximum-likelihood estimator, representing the first extension of error mitigation techniques beyond expectation value estimation.
+This estimator, when combined with our QPE algorithm, guarantees convergence under arbitrary noise channels.
+For natural noise models based on local Pauli errors, we upper-bound the overhead of our method relative to the global-depolarizing noise case by a factor of $7\times$.
+Finally, we present concrete and comprehensive estimates of the the physical qubit count and wall-clock time for computing ground state energies of the two dimensional Hubbard model \cite{babbushEncoding2018}, and of various molecular Hamiltonians compressed with tensor hypercontraction \cite{leeEven2021}.
+Our estimates assume surface-code computing \cite{fowlerLow2019} with CCZ factories \cite{gidneyEfficient2019}, and quantify how the previously discussed method trade increased computation time for reduced qubit counts.
+We find that the available gains are limited by the the error mitigation overhead, along with the large costs associated to magic state distillation; a $2\times$ reduction in qubit count comes with an increase in the total wall time of $2-100\times$.